Type class: Type classes and implicit parameters

-Coq (version 8.2 onwards) also supports type classes by inferring the appropriate instances.
+Rocq (formerly named Coq), version 8.2 onward, also supports type classes by inferring the appropriate instances.
 Recent versions of Agda 2 also provide a similar feature, called "instance arguments".

 Other approaches to operator overloading

 In Standard ML, the mechanism of "equality types" corresponds roughly to Haskell's built-in type class Eq, but all equality operators are derived automatically by the compiler.
 The programmer's control of the process is limited to designating which type components in a structure are equality types and which type variables in a polymorphic type range over equality types.

 SML's and OCaml's modules and functors can play a role similar to that of Haskell's type classes, the principal difference being the role of type inference, which makes type classes suitable for ad hoc polymorphism.

 The object oriented subset of OCaml is yet another approach which is somewhat comparable to the one of type classes.